jpcuencas/TecnicalTest/README.md

 First you must loggin click on the button loggin from de main screen when  a loggin pop-up appear and you can logged  when you are finish close the popup

-then you access to assets table with thwe link in the navbar then you have all data and check the flow with the details
+then you access to assets table with thwe link in the navbar 'assets' then you have all data and check the flow with the details

 ## Docker